the-development/thedevelopment/_posts/2013-12-02-jeff-martin.md

   - A modified, lighter, Bootstrap 3 (for the grid system)
   - animate.css (for the animations)

 I used JQuery in past versions of my website, but as of this version, I'm not (!).
 Let's see how long _that_ lasts.
-I host everything on GitHub Pages, which I absolutely love since it helps keep my GitHub Contributions Graph active, but also since, yea, [I <3 GitHub](http://instagram.com/p/d7r3rUgerV/).
+I host everything on GitHub Pages, which I love since it helps keep my GitHub Contributions Graph active (muahaha), but also since, yea, [I <3 GitHub](http://instagram.com/p/d7r3rUgerV/).

 ## Any upcoming changes we should look out for?

-More minimalism.
+More, or other types of, minimalism.
 I already have frequent thoughts, dreams, and nightmares, about what I would like the next revision to look like.
 At this rate, it's just a matter of time when I'll break down, open Coda 2, and do a CMD+A, delete.
 I wouldn't be surprised if I switched to [Jekyll](http://jekyllrb.com) too, which I'm already using for this website.
 It's a great framework, and goes perfectly well if you already host on GitHub.